klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

     module --redirect show rocm | grep ROCM_PATH | awk -F'"' '{ print $4 }'
     echo "$(module --redirect show rocm | grep PKG_CONFIG_PATH | awk -F'"' '{ print $4 }')/$(module --redirect show rocm | grep PE_PKGCONFIG_LIBS | awk -F'"' '{ print $4 }').pc"
     ```

+-   Slurm support is still provided as much as possible by binding files from the system
+    to ensure that the same version is used in the container as LUMI uses, as otherwise
+    we may expect conflicts.

+    One thing is done during the build process though: We need to copy the `/etc/group`
+    and `/etc/passwd` files from the system into the container during the `%files` phase
+    (editing those files in the `%post` phase does not work).

 -   The sanity check is specific to the 24.11 containers and will need to be updated
     for different versions of the programming environment.